 If you've ever had a good ratatouille though, it's a memory that's hard to forget.
 Large chunks of tender vegetables, impregnated with the ripe flavors of the summer sun.
 Juicy, but not watery, and with a rich savoriness that tastes more sinful than its virtuous ingredients indicate.

-So what’s become of this French classic?
+So what's become of this French classic?
 Perhaps the biggest culprit is the use of poor quality ingredients.
 To paraphrase a computer nerd maxim: if you put garbage in, you get garbage out.
-The tomatoes in particular need to be grown in good quality soil and ripened by the summer sun, not some gas chamber in a distribution warehouse.
+The tomatoes in particular need to be grown in good quality soil and ripened by the summer sun, not some picked-green and gas ripened abomination.

 But most importantly, ratatouille needs time.
 Time for the garlic, onions and bell peppers to caramelize, making them sweet and developing the lip-smacking umami that seasons the rest of the stew.
 Time for the thick-cut vegetables to soften, and of course time to coax the essence from each ingredient, allowing them to mingle and reduce before being reabsorbed by the zucchini and eggplant.